By Natasha Gayle

 Chipped teeth are a common problem for Americans.
-Many of the foods that we eat contain solid ingredients such as seeds, nuts, and occasionally bones, which can be very adept at chipping and breaking teeth.
-The repair of chipped teeth can often mean less than affordable dental work.
-How can you get affordable dental enamel repair once your enamel chips or breaks?
-While every oral situation may be different, here are 4 common fixes for chipped or broken teeth.
+Many of the foods that we eat contain solid ingredients, such as seeds, nuts and occasionally bones, which can be very adept at chipping and breaking teeth.
+How can you get affordable dental enamel repair once your enamel chips, cracks or breaks?
+While every oral situation may be different, here are 4 common fixes for chipped, cracked or broken teeth.

 Occasionally, a chip in your enamel will be small enough to be unnoticeable to the eye.
 However, even a small chip can eventually lead to a sharp point on your tooth – a point definitely noticeable to your tongue!
 In this situation, a dentist can often file and polish slightly to knock off the sharp edge.
 This filing process is the most affordable dental option for chipped teeth – if your chip is this small, then there may be no other work needed.